alexjvr1/VelocityUCL/ATLAS/InvariantSites.md

-# Invaraint sites for Recal
+# Invariant sites for Recal

 Goal 1: Are the invariant sites really invariant?